Armed Forces Retirement Home

 Benefit Fact Sheet

-Retired Soldiers are eligible to become residents of AFRH who served as members of the Armed Forces, at least one-half of their service was not commissioned service (other than as a warrant officer or limited-duty officer), are eligible to become residents of the Retirement Home:
+Retired Soldiers may be eligible to become residents of AFRH who served as members of the Armed Forces, and at least one-half of their service was not in the commissioned service (other than as a warrant officer or limited-duty officer):

 - Female Soldiers who served in a women's component of the Armed Forces before June 12, 1948; and are determined under rules prescribed by the Chief Operating Officer to be eligible for admission because of compelling personal circumstances.

 Married couples are welcome, but both must be eligible in their own right.